Darbhanga Lok Sabha constituency

 Darbhanga Lok Sabha constituency is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
-Currently Gopal Jee Thakur of Bhartiya Janta Party is the Member of Parliament from Darbhanga Loksabha.
+Currently Gopal Jee Thakur (BJP) is the Member of Parliament from Darbhanga Loksabha.
+In 2024 Indian general election, Gopal Jee Thakur won from this constituency.

 Assembly segments

 From 2009 Lok Sabha elections, Darbhanga Lok Sabha constituency comprises the following six Vidhan Sabha (legislative assembly) segments: